Siegfried Rautenberg: Murders, investigation and indictment

 On 23 May 1968, the body of 35-year-old prostitute Ursula Beier was found in a well near Schenefeld by a father and daughter who were walking by.
 Beier, a mother of three from Chemnitz who had been prostituting herself around St. Pauli, was stabbed repeatedly and had her throat cut by the killer.
 Four days after her murder, a dock worker named Bernhard M. was arrested and charged with her murder, as during the investigation, police had learned that Beier had met a client by the name of "Berni".
 He was interrogated at the local police station, but as there was no further mention of him in the newspapers, he was presumably cleared of suspicion and released.

 On 4 June, a passer-by found the body of a young woman in Eidelstedt, showing signs of sexual abuse and strangulation marks around her neck.
 A police sketch was released of the unknown decedent, allowing a local housewife to positively identify her as her daughter, 22-year-old Helga Apitz.
 At the time of her death, Apitz, the mother of a 2-year-old child who lived with relatives, was living at a women's shelter in Winterhude and was known for prostituting herself in St. Pauli and for being reported missing on six previous occasions.
 According to witnesses, she was last seen entering a gray Volkswagen Transporter driven by a young man wearing a brown hat and a bluish summer coat, which had Hamburg license plates.
 Around the time of her identification, links were already made with the Beier homicide due to their similarities, with authorities attempting to track down the killer via paper bags which had been left behind at the crime scene.
-A task force mobilized by Police Commissioner Hans Lühr led to the inspection of thousand of Volkswagen Transporters matching the description given by witnesses, but no results came out of it.
+A task force mobilized by Police Commissioner Hans Lühr led to the inspection of thousands of Volkswagen Transporters matching the description given by witnesses, but no results came out of it.

 The last murder occurred on 10 October, when the naked body of 22-year-old prostitute Monika Schwiegerhausen was found floating in the Pepermölenbek river near Wedel, by a group of children who were playing next to the riverbank.
 While her cause of death was designated as drowning, the manner in which she had died suggested to the investigators that she had been killed, with a high possibility that Schwiegerhausen being sedated with an anaesthetic, undressed, robbed and then thrown into the river by the assailant.